- Public Computers

 ITS has made special purchase arrangements for Windows, Macintosh, Unix or Linux software packages.
 Some software is site-licensed for unlimited use campus-wide.
 Other software has been made available through educational discounts for volume purchase.
 Some licenses may restrict the number of copies, the type of use, duration of licence, or the location of machines on which the software may be used.

 Student and Faculty software is also available at educational pricing through the Campus Bookstore.
-Please visit the bookstore in the University Centre or call Melanie MacKay at 613-520-2600 ext.
-2411 for more details.
+Please visit the bookstore in the University Centre for more information.

 Proper protection against computer viruses is required so that you have an operational network to support your academic studies.